danmayer/server_responder/README.md

   * remove the server-files / server-commands dependencies… These either need to be in a gem or those commands are always run through the other endpoint…Keeping server responder really simpler and dumb
   * config files that can sepcific additional features to run after the default of pushing the results to S3, something like push this whole folder as run artifacts
   * accept only https connections require api token before doing anything
+  * Build a version people can run on heroku which just doesn't allow you to install bundles and gems that heroku doesn't allow, but can still be called via signed scripts

 __Completed__